hasadna/migdar-k8s/apps/migdar/README.md

 # Migdar app

-This app contains all other apps as dependencies.
+This app contains all other apps as helm dependencies.

-The app is continuously synced to Hasadna cluster via ArgoCD, see https://github.com/hasadna/hasadna-k8s/blob/master/docs/argocd.md
+The app is continuously synced to Hasadna cluster via ArgoCD as defined [here](https://github.com/hasadna/hasadna-k8s/blob/master/apps/hasadna-argocd/values-hasadna.yaml#L173).

-To diable the auto-sync (for debugging or to review changes before applying) - login to https://argocd.hasadna.org.il and disable auto-sync for the migdar app.